 Flaxseeds are small seeds that have been grown since the beginning of civilization.
 Flaxseeds are sold whole, ground, roasted, or processed into flaxseed oil.
 The two types of flaxseeds, brown and golden, are equally nutritious.
 In the past few years, they have grown in popularity as a “superfood” for their high content of omega-3 fatty acids, fiber, and lignans (phytochemicals in flaxseed that have been shown to reduce the risk of cardiovascular disease, support bone health, mitigate menopause symptoms, and lower risk of breast cancer).

 Flaxseeds are especially important for vegetarians and vegans, as they’re one of their best sources of omega-3s.
 The type of omega-3 fatty acid that is contained in flaxseed is called alpha-linolenic acid (ALA).
 Your body cannot produce omega 3 fatty acids, therefore it's essential that you get it through food.
 Studies have shown that ALA may prevent cholesterol deposition, reduce arterial inflammation, and decrease the risk of heart attack and heart disease.
+One tablespoon of ground flaxseed has approximately 2 grams omega 3's (for reference, the recommended amount of omega 3's per day is 1.6 grams for men and 1.1 grams per day for women).

 While flax oil cannot be heated, some studies show that flax meal can tolerate heat up to temperatures of 350ºF without compromising the omega-3 fatty acids.
 Flaxseeds have also been tied to health benefits like improved digestion and lower risk of type 2 diabetes and cancer.
 Benefits for digestion, like alleviating constipation, can be obtained by consuming the whole flaxseed.

 However, in order to gain additional nutritional benefits of these little seeds, they must be ground into flax meal.
 Grinding them releases their omega 3 fatty acids, phytonutrients, vitamins, and minerals.
 Leaving them whole is fine if you're just looking for a boost in dietary fiber.
-To make a flax "egg," you'll need to grind the flaxseeds into flax meal or purchase flax in its ground state from the grocery store.
+To make a flax "egg," you'll want to grind the flaxseeds into flax meal or purchase flax in its ground state from the grocery store.

 Benefits of chia seeds